Welcome to ZXSEAL Manufacturer of Toilet Tank Seal Solutions

 • Do not stack wax rings

-• Use high-quality rubber seals for longer service life
+• Use high‑quality rubber or silicone seals

 Step 5: Reinstall the Toilet